-The research topics of this thematic group focus in particular on the individual involvement in extremist crimes: what are the social, psychological and economic characteristics of perpetrators of these crimes and what does their life-course look like?
+The research topics of this group focus in particular on the individual involvement in extremist crimes: what are the social, psychological and economic characteristics of perpetrators of these crimes and what does their life-course look like?
 We investigate the motives and history of perpetrators of extremist and terrorist crimes, determine what is decisive for the use of violence and investigate the process of desistance and disengagement.
 In addition, we investigate how the identity development of young people is linked to extremism or democratic citizenship.
+We also use survey research to investigate to what extent belief in conspiracy theories is related to extremism.
 Special attention is given to the relationship between criminal behavior and extremism, and the various explanations for it.

 Extremism/Terrorism: Recent news